 Ahhh….the White Unicorn of Machine Learning!

-If we look at machine learning, which is the new rage among buzzwords, how much machine learning is there currently implemented in companies.
+If we look at machine learning, which is the new rage among buzzwords, how much machine learning is currently implemented in companies.
 I ask because I don’t see any.

 Then the description continues: